percona/portal-doc/docs/advisors/checks/configuration-check-sql-mode.md

-# MySQL enforced data integrity checking is disabled
+# MySQL SQL mode not fitting best practice

 ## Description
 In order for the server to check data integrity, the sql_mode should have TRADITIONAL, STRICT_ALL_TABLES and STRICT_TRANS_TABLES set in sql_mode.